RGBDeehan/Rough-Lab-CW/README.md

 LAB Work C-5

-C-01 : Input time in our and minute and display angle found by a analogue clock two hand.
+C-01 : Input time in hour and minute and display angle found by a analogue clock two hand.

 C-02 : Suppose you are in front of an elevated and you are in person if elevator can accommodate 8 person then in which stunt you can ever the elevator.